 Is Brake Checking Illegal?

-At Curcio & Casciato, we take great pride in being a premier personal injury law firm in Chicago.
-We handle a variety of cases, including brake-checking accidents, motor vehicle accident cases, insurance fraud, truck accidents in Chicago, and other case types.
-To schedule a free consultation with our Chicago car accident lawyers, please call our office at 312-321-1111 or complete our online intake form.
+At Curcio & Casciato, we take pride in being a premier personal injury law firm in Chicago.
+Our Chicago auto accident lawyers handle a variety of cases, including brake-checking accidents, motor vehicle accident cases, truck accident cases, and other case types.
+To schedule a free consultation with an experienced Chicago car accident lawyer, please call our office at 312-321-1111.

 What Is Brake Checking?